-210 4.
-Stratigraphic constraints
+4 Stratigraphic constraints

-Samples FER 1 and 3 belong to two different stratigraphic layers: sample FER 1 (Layer 7) lies above sample FER 3 (Layer 5B), so we know that the age of sample FER 1 must be less than that of sample FER 3.
+Samples FER 1 and 3 belong to two different stratigraphic layers: sample FER 1 (Layer 7) lies stratigraphically above sample FER 3 (Layer 5B), so we know that the age of the sample FER 1 must be less than that of the sample FER 3 (i.e. sample FER 1 is younger than sample FER 3; for detailed stratigraphic information on the site of La Ferrassie, which is of paramount importance in this section, the reader is referred to Guérin et al., 2015b).
 To encode this information, the function AgeS_Computation() takes as argument the object StratiConstraints, which is a matrix whose size depends on the number of analysed samples.
-First, the data in the DATA object (which is the output of the function

-216 Generate DataFile()) must be ordered in stratigraphic order from top to bottom: thus, in our 217 case the list of names used by the function Generate DataFile() is FER 1, FER 3 (rather than FER 3, FER 1).
-Then, the stratigraphic matrix contains numbers equal to 0 or 1 indicating the applied bounds 218 219 to the age of each sample.
-The matrix contains a number of rows equal to the number of samples plus 220 one and a number of columns equal to the number of samples.
-The first row only contains 1 values, 221 which indicates that the lower age bound specified as prior information (10 ka in our example, cf. 222 section 3 above) when running the function Ages Computation () applies to all samples.
-Then, 223 for all j in {2, ..., Nb_Sample+1} and all i in {j, ..., Nb_Sample}, StratiConstraints[j,i]=1 if the age of sample whose number ID is equal to j-1 is smaller than the age of sample whose number ID is 224 225 equal to i.
-Otherwise, StratiConstraints[j,i]=0.
-In practice, in our case 226 StratiConstraints [1,] = (1,1), StratiConstraints [2,] = (0,1) (which means that the age of sample FER 1 is not less than itself but is less than that of sample FER 3) and 227 228 StratiConstraints [3,] = (0,0) (which means that sample FER-3 is neither younger than 229 sample FER-1 nor itself).
-Note: in the markdown document provided as Supplementary Material, the 230 corresponding code lines are commented and perhaps make this description easier to follow.
+First, the data in the DATA object (which is the output of the function Generate_DataFile()) must be ordered in stratigraphic order from top to bottom: thus, in our case the list of names used by the function Generate_DataFile() is FER 1, FER 3 (rather than FER 3, FER 1).
+Then, the stratigraphic matrix contains numbers equal to 0 or 1, indicating the applied bounds to the age of each sample.
+The matrix contains a number of rows equal to the number of samples plus one and a number of columns equal to the number of samples.
+The first row contains the value 1 in each column, which indicates that the younger age bound specified as prior information (10 ka in our example, cf. Sect.
+3 above) when running the function AgeS_Computation() applies to all samples.
+Then, for all j in $\{2, ..., Nb_Sample+1\}$ and all iin { j,..., Nb_Sample }, StratiConstraints [j, i] = 1 if the age of sample whose number ID is equal to j-1 is less than the age of sample whose number ID is equal to i.
+Otherwise, StratiConstraints[j,i] = 0.
+In practice, in our case StratiConstraints [1,] = (1, 1), StratiConstraints [2,] = (0, 1) (which means that sample FER 1 is not younger than itself but is younger than sample FER 3) and StratiConstraints [3,] = (0, 0)(which means that sample FER 3 is neither younger than sample FER 1 nor than itself).
+Note that in the markdown document provided in the Supplement, the corresponding code lines have comments to make this description easier to follow.

-231 Running the function AgeS Computation () with this matrix of stratigraphic constraints 232 only marginally affects the ages, in this case, the 95% C.I. become [34.3; 42.9] ka and [38.1; 48.5] for 233 samples FER-1 and FER-3, respectively (Table 1).
-One can also look at the bivariate scatter plot of 234 observations from the joint posterior distribution (Fig. 4): one can see that this scatter plot is truncated 235 in the upper left-hand corner - illustrating the fact that the age of sample FER 1 can never be greater than that of sample FER 3 (see Fig. 2 for comparison).
-By contrast, the KDE estimate (Fig. 5) also shows 236 237 a positive correlation but does not reveal the truncation (whereas the stratigraphic constraint imposes 238 a null probability for all pairs of ages above the 1:1 line).
+Running the function AgeS_Computation () with this matrix of stratigraphic constraints only marginally affects the ages; in this case, the 95 % CIs become [34.3; 42.9] ka and [38.1; 48.5] for samples FER 1 and FER 3, respectively (Table 1).
+One can also look at the bivariate scatter plot of observations from the joint posterior distribution (Fig. 4): one can see that this scatter plot is truncated in the upper left-hand corner - illustrating the fact that the age of sample FER 1 can never be greater than that of sample FER 3 (see Fig. 2 for comparison).
+By contrast, the KDE estimate (Fig. 5) also shows a positive correlation but does not reveal the truncation (whereas the stratigraphic constraint imposes a null probability for all pairs of ages above the 1 : 1 line).

-240 5.
-Dealing with multiple sources of errors through a covariance matrix
+5 Dealing with multiple sources of errors through a covariance matrix

-241 5.1.
-General considerations
+5.1 General considerations